Matt-Ackerman/mnlacrosseml/README.md

     DATA PREP
     ---------
     1. a.
-Create 1 massive list of full upcoming season schedule for all teams combined.
-       b.
-Each game in massive list will simply be date and team names.
-       c.
-Remove duplicates.

-    2. a.
 Create 1 massive list of played games for this season.
 This will start empty.
        b.
 Each game in massive list will include date, team names, prediction outcome, spread prediction, whatever.

     LIVE WEBSITE